shelcia/noobcodes-docs/docs/amazon/add-two-numbers.md

 ---
 sidebar_position: 1
-tags: [amazon]
+tags: [amazon, linkedlist]
 ---

 # Add Two Numbers

 ### Problem Statement

-You are given two non-empty linked lists representing two non-negative integers.
+- You are given **two non-empty linked lists** representing two **non-negative integers**.
-The digits are stored in reverse order, and each of their nodes contains a single digit.
+- The digits are stored in reverse order, and each of their nodes contains a **single digit**.
-Add the two numbers and return the sum as a linked list.
+- Add the two numbers and return the **sum** as a linked list.

-You may assume the two numbers do not contain any leading zero, except the number 0 itself.
+You may assume the two numbers do not contain any leading zero, except the number **0** itself.

 [LeetCode link](https://leetcode.com/problems/add-two-numbers/)

 ### Code

 ```python title="Python Code"
 class ListNode:
     def __init__(self, val=0, next=None):
         self.val = val